JerryR7/quantum-safe-proxy/docs/guide.md

 # Check the version
 quantum-safe-proxy --version

-# Check if OpenSSL with OQS is available
+# Check if OpenSSL 3.5+ with PQC support is available
 quantum-safe-proxy check-environment
 ```